akashborigi/Predicting-Rate-of-Penetration/README.md

 # Predicting-Rate-of-Penetration
-Based on Data Science for Energy Transition(Summer Cohort Backdrop)
+Based on Data Science for Energy Transition(Apprenticeship)